SFDO-Tooling/MetaCI/docs/running_docker.rst

 CHROMEDRIVER_VERSION:
     Docker argument variable used to determine what version of chromedriver to retrieve when installing in your docker container, currently set in docker-compose.yml, also default set in Dockerfile.
-CHROME_VERSION:
-    Docker argument variable used to determine what version of chrome to retrieve when installing in your docker container, currently set in docker-compose.yml web service ARG variable section.
 NODE_VERSION:
     Environment variable used to set node version for download, this variable is set in the Dockerfile